nickvence/nickvence.github.io/pages/laser-atom-interaction.rst

 .. has_math: true

-A LASER (Light Amplification by Stimulated Emition of Radiation) is generated when a collection atoms are stimulated between two highly-reflected mirrors.
+A laser is generated when a collection atoms is stimulated between two highly-reflected mirrors.
-Photons (pieces of light) bounce back and forth further stimulating light into a coherent (laser) beam.
+Photons bounce back and forth further stimulating light into a coherent (laser) beam.

 .. youtube:: R_QOWbkc7UI